imagej/imagej.github.io/pages/Development_Lifecycle.md

 the release for you.
 You should receive an email from Travis after the release is complete indicating whether the build was successful.

-{% capture includecontent %} If your project is a [multi-module build](https://maven.apache.org/guides/mini/guide-multiple-modules.html), first make a commit commenting out any modules that should not be released.
-Then run the script from the aggregator pom directory. {% endcapture %}
+{% include sidebox-right content='If your project is a [multi-module build](https://maven.apache.org/guides/mini/guide-multiple-modules.html), first make a commit commenting out any modules that should not be released.
+Then run the script from the aggregator pom directory.' %}

-{% include info-box content=includecontent %}

 ## Phase 4: Managed